JNRowe/rdial/doc/background.rst

 There are few interface choices in :program:`rdial` that may be need a little explanation.
-They may well be enough to deter you from using :program:`rdial` at all, but that is fine there are :doc:`plenty more options <alternatives>` out there!
+They may well be enough to deter you from using :program:`rdial` at all, but that is fine as there are :doc:`plenty more options <alternatives>` out there!

 Explicit new tasks
 ''''''''''''''''''